nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Output
-A live cell that is created in a transaction.
+A live Cell that is created in a transaction.

 #### See Also
 - [Cell](#cell)